-- Moving the mouse and clicking or typing in the windows of other applications.
+- Moving the mouse and clicking in the windows of other applications.

 - Sending keystrokes to applications (for example, to fill out forms).

-For a quick example of what PyAutoGUI is capable of, here’s a YouTube video of a bot automatically playing the game Sushi Go Round.
-The bot watches the game’s application window, searching for images of sushi orders.
-When it finds one, it clicks the buttons for the sushi ingredients to complete the order.
-It also clicks the countertop to collect any finished plates.
-The bot can finish all seven days of the game, though many human players achieve higher scores than the bot.
+Here’s a YouTube video of a bot automatically playing the game Sushi Go Round.
+The bot watches the game’s application window and searches for images of sushi orders.
+When it finds one, it clicks the ingredient buttons to make the sushi.
+It also clicks the phone in the game to order more ingredients as needed.
+The bot is completely autonomous and can finish all seven days of the game.
+This is the kind of automation that PyAutoGUI is capable of.